 When scheduling, please let us know and allow additional time if you need to make a flight or other scheduled connection.

-Shuttle service to and from the downtown Anchorage Visitor Information Center is included.
-Shuttle service for other locations within the Anchorage bowl is available for a small fee.
+Shuttle service to and from the downtown Anchorage Visitor Information Center is included from May 15 to August 15.
+Shuttle service for other locations within the Anchorage bowl or from August 16 to May 14 is available for a fee.

 Wolf Point is a rock outcropping that is our "half way" point on the trail.
 It is also a narrow pinch-point where the trail is “pinched” between the mountain and Knik River.
 We had a major earthquake this winter which will cause changes in the path of Knik River throughout the summer.
 This may cause the river to wash out the trail at Wolf Point.
 However, so far things are holding steady and the riding is great!
 If Wolf Point does wash out, we will still have opportunities to see Knik Glacier in the distance, but access to the moraine will be cut off.
 If you have a full-day tour booked with us, we will contact you.
 Full-day tours will be shortened to half-day tours with the difference refunded.